Tool List

 ```

-Click the "Test Tool" button to view the return result.
+Click the "Test Tool" button to view the response.

 ### Security Recommendations

-⚠️ **Important**: The Web interface is **only bound to localhost** and is not open to the external network.
+**: The Web interface is **bound to localhost not exposed to the public remote access:

 ---